Frequently Asked Questions

 The canines own spotlight!
 Description: The dog Flips up and over and lands while catching the disc in flight.
 These flips can be spectacular and allow a huge amount of variation in throws, grips and possibilities for the dogs own approach.
 REMEMBER: the Dog should be OVER 14 months and UNDER 50 pounds, and be in great shape!

 The Frisbee fastback is the disc of choice and most widely used.
 It is made of a soft plastic with rounded edges that are easy on the dogs mouth.
 The length of play you get out of a disc is determined by your dogs bite.
 When Phoebe is excited to play a disc lasts about 3-4 throws, this is atypical because she has an extremely hard bite.
 I think most people get multiple practice sessions out of them depending on how long you practice and how many discs you use during the practice session.
 You can buy new and used discs from the club.

 Tie down, Crate, Water, Towel, Discs (New Condition), Vet papers showing shots, etc

 There are several (I don’t know all of them), but avoid discs that are very heavy, hard or brittle, or have jagged or rough edges.

 Training leashes, obstacles and hurdles, yard markers…

 Unlike some other canine activities, like Lure Coursing or Herding Trails, most Disc Dog events take place near cities or at large gatherings of crowds and animals.
-The competitor canines are often extrememly intense in their prey drive during these.
+The competitor canines are often extremely intense in their prey drive during these.
 The crate allows the dog a “safety zone” of their own, without distraction of other dogs, people, or animals.
-Additionally, in the often crowded enviroment, it removes the risk of the canines natural tendency to test dominence of other nearby dogs (no fighting).
+Additionally, in the often crowded environment, it removes the risk of the canines natural tendency to test dominance of other nearby dogs (no fighting).
 Consequently, it assures a safe place for them to rest and avoid stress, so they can enjoy their day in the park too!